-Here’s what you need to know about Lyme disease, how it can affect your favorite four-legged family member, and what you can do to reduce the risk to your pets this fall.
+Learn how Lyme disease can affect your favorite four-legged family member, and what you can do to reduce the risks.

-Black-legged ticks, which have been recorded in nearly half of all US counties, are to blame for the spread of Lyme disease.
-In fact, over the last twenty years the CDC has recorded a 44.7% increase in recorded presence of black-legged ticks in the United States.
+Black-legged ticks, recorded in nearly half of all US counties, are to blame for the spread of Lyme disease.
+In fact, over the last twenty years, the CDC has recorded a 44.7% increase in the presence of black-legged ticks in the United States.